-While metal is a strong, durable material, metal stamping manufacturers have been shaping it into the parts using a hand-made process for many years.
+While metal is a robust and durable material, metal stamping manufacturers have been shaping it into the parts using a hand-made process for many years.
 Over time, they had created different manufacturing methods for varying degrees of success.

 For the mass manufacturing of similar parts made from metal, progressive die stamping has proven to be quite efficient, cost-effective, and productive.